 Rabbi Menachem Creditor serves as the spiritual leader of Congregation Netivot Shalom in Berkeley, California.
 Named by Newsweek as one of the 50 most influential rabbis in America, he is a published author, musician, teacher and activist who has spent time working locally, in Ghana, and in the White House to amplify the prophetic Jewish voice in the world.
 His books include "Peace in Our Cities: Rabbis Against Gun Violence," "Fierce Feelings: Poems," and "Siddur Tov LeHodot: A Transliterated Shabbat Prayerbook."
-A frequent speaker on Jewish Leadership and Literacy in communities around the United States and Israel, he serves on the board of American Jewish World Service, the Executive Council for the Rabbinical Assembly, and the Chancellor’s Rabbinic Cabinet at the Jewish Theological Seminary of America.
+A frequent speaker on Jewish Leadership and Literacy in communities around the United States and Israel, he serves on the board of American Jewish World Service, the Social Justice Commission for the Rabbinical Assembly, and the Chancellor’s Rabbinic Cabinet at the Jewish Theological Seminary of America.

 Posts are contributed by third parties.
 The opinions, facts and any media content in them are presented solely by the authors, and The Times of Israel assumes no responsibility for them.
 In case of abuse, report a post.

 To complete the subscription process, please click the link in the email we just sent you.

 By signing up, you agree to our